redhat-cop/openshift-migration-best-practices/planning.md

 MTC has two options for migrating persistent volume data:

 * **Move**: If the remote storage is accessible to the source and target clusters, you can ‘move’ the PV definition from the source cluster to target cluster.

   This is the fastest method for migrating PV data.
 This method is suitable for NFS.

 * **Copy**: MTC has two options for copying PV data:
   * **Snapshot**: If your storage provider supports snapshots and if you have configured a Velero VolumeSnapshotPlugin, you can create a snapshot of the volume.

     Snapshot copying has specific requirements such as a common cloud vendor, common region, and common storage class.
 AWS, Google Cloud Provider, and Microsoft Azure support the snapshot copy method.

   * **Filesystem**: For all other storage use cases, the data is migrated by copying the file system.

-This mechanism supports changing storage classes in a migration and has the most flexibility.
+    This method allows you to change storage classes in a migration and provides the most flexibility.

 **Migrating internal images**